mtth/locate.vim/README.rst

 overview of where the matches are: the only way to figure it out is to move the cursor.

-Vim comes with a family of commands for this use-case (see `:help vimgrep`), but they require a lot of manual work (opening the list of results, no highlighting, etc.). `:Locate`, or `:L` for short, handles all this and more.
+Vim comes with alternate commands for this use-case (see `:help vimgrep` or `:help ilist`), but they all require manual work (refreshing the list of results, no highlighting, etc.). `:Locate`, or `:L` for short, handles all this and more.

 Features